Department of Clinical Health Sciences

 CSDO 3313 Introduction To Audiology 3 SCH (3-1.5)

-Basic audiological concepts and their applicability to instrumentation and educational procedures utilized in the habilitation and/or rehabilitation of the pre-school and school aged child.
+Introduction to basic audiological concepts and their applicability to instrumentation and educational procedures utilized in habilitation and/or rehabilitation.
 Prerequisite: CSDO 3321; GPA 2.75 overall, 2.75 GPA in CSDO courses.

 CSDO 3321 Anat of Auditory and Vocal Mec 3 SCH (3-0)

-Designed to acquaint the student with the physiology and functions of the vocal and auditory mechanisms.
-Prerequisites: CSDO 2302; GPA 2.75 overall, and 2.75 GPA in CSDO courses.
+Introduction to the physiology and functions of the vocal and auditory mechanisms.
+Prerequisite: CSDO 2302.

 CSDO 3333 Normal Language Acquisition 3 SCH (3-0)

 Administration of speech/language therapy and diagnostic evaluation under direct supervision.
 May be repeated once.
-Attendance required at weekly clinical conference.
-Prerequisites: CSDO 3333, CSDO 4321, and completion or enrollment in CSDO 4390; an overall grade point average of 3.0; a grade point average of 2.75 GPA in CSDO courses; and senior standing in CSDO.
+Prerequisites: CSDO 3333, CSDO 4321, and completion or enrollment in CSDO 4390; 2.75 GPA in CSDO courses; and senior or post-baccalaureate standing in CSDO.

 Fee: $5.00

-Development of speech sounds, etiologies of articulation and phonolical disorders, assessment, procedures and therapeutic approaches for working with individuals with articulation disorders.
-Demonstration and simulated practice.
-Students will complete a minimum of 5 hours of observation to be completed via video observation or in person of theraphy targeted to articulation/phonology therapy in the Communication Disorders Clinic.
+Study of the development of speech sounds, etiologies of articulation and phonological disorders, assessment, procedures and therapeutic approaches for working with individuals with speech sound disorders.
 Prerequisites: CSDO 2302 and CSDO 2325; GPA 2.75 overall, 2.75 GPA in CSDO courses.

 CSDO 4329 Voice and Fluency Disorders 3 SCH (3-1)

-Symptoms and etiologies of voice and fluency disorders.
-Diagnostic and therapeutic procedures.
-Students will complete a minimum of 5 hours of observation to be completed via video observation or in person of therapy targeted in the Communication Disorders Clinic.
+Study of etiologies and symptoms of voice and fluency disorders including diagnostic and therapeutic procedures.
+Students will complete a minimum of 5 hours of observation in evaluation and intervention of speech sound disorders.
 Prerequisites: CSDO 2302 and CSDO 3321; GPA 2.75 overall, 2.75 GPA in CSDO courses.

 CSDO 4331 Speech and Hearing Science 3 SCH (3-0)